guosyjlu/DS-Agent/README.md

 As such, MeanRank(A)=mean([1,3,5,7,9])=5, BestRank(A)=min([1,3,5,7,9])=1.
 Similarly, MeanRank(B)=6, BestRank(B)=2.

+### Q2.
+How to adapt DS-Agent to custom datasets/Kaggle competitions?
+**A2.** First of all, the case bank of the current version only covers data modalities of tabular, text and time series data.
+Thus, if the new task involves other data modalities, you need to collect corresponding cases by manual and store them into the case bank.
+Then, you need to construct a directory in `development/benchmarks/`.
+Please refer to the format of the given benchmark tasks and prepare the following files:
+- `train.csv` and `test.csv`: the training dataset and testing dataset.
+- `submission.py`: implementation of the desired evaluation metric in the custom task (e.g., MAE for regression task and Accuracy for classification task).
+- `train.py`: an initial script for the custom task, with implementation of basic data loading, training and evaluation.
+Note that the current benchmarks use random guess as an initial training solution.
+- `prepared`: a sign file required by MLAgentBench.
+Just copy one from other benchmark tasks.
+- `research_problem.txt`: the task description of the custom task.
+You can refer to the other benchmark tasks.

 ## Cite

 Please consider citing our paper if you find this work useful: